iswunistuttgart/rtnnigen/README.md

 # PYNN2PLC
 ## Description
-This is a toolbox which can convert the tensorflow neural network model into the Structure Text.
+This is a toolbox which can convert the tensorflow neural network model into the Structured Text.

 ```mermaid
 flowchart LR